dominiquedevriese/ogp-notes/modular_effects.md

 	}
 }
 ```
-All other components in the application would then invoke the static method `Log.logMessage()` rather than `System.out.println()`, for example:
+All other components in the application can then invoke the static method `Log.logMessage()` rather than `System.out.println()`, for example:
 ```java
 package businesslogic;